neo-project/neo-node/docs/oracle-dns-protocol.md

 ```

 - `EndPoint` must point to a DoH resolver that supports [RFC 8484](https://www.rfc-editor.org/rfc/rfc8484.html) with `application/dns-message` format.
-- `Timeout` is the maximum milliseconds the oracle will wait for a DoH response before returning `OracleResponseCode.Timeout`.
+- `TimeoutMilliseconds` is the maximum milliseconds the oracle will wait for a DoH response before returning `OracleResponseCode.Timeout` (falls back to `Timeout` for backward compatibility).

 > You can run your own DoH gateway and point the oracle to it if you need custom trust anchors or strict egress controls.